IBM-Cloud/terraform-provider-ibm/website/docs/d/billing_snapshot_list.html.markdown

 * `date_from` - (Optional, Integer) Timestamp in milliseconds for which billing report snapshot is requested.
 * `date_to` - (Optional, Integer) Timestamp in milliseconds for which billing report snapshot is requested.
+* `limit` - (Optional, Integer) Number of usage records returned.
+The default value is 30.
+Maximum value is 200.
+  * Constraints: The default value is `30`.
+The maximum value is `200`.
+The minimum value is `1`.
 * `month` - (Required, String) The month for which billing report snapshot is requested.
 Format is yyyy-mm.

 ## Attribute Reference